ILIAS-eLearning/ILIAS/templates/Readme.md

-To have a working directory for your skin, you can also copy the complete folder templates/default of your ilias installation to a new folder below `Customizing/global/skin` within that directory, edit the file `template.xml` to have an unique Style Name and id.
-This is needed to identify the new skin in ILIAS' administration.
-Then copy the standard `delos.css` file to "your-id.css".
+To have a working directory for your skin, you can also copy the complete folder templates/default of your ilias installation to a new folder below `Customizing/global/skin/myskin/mystyle`.
+Move `template.xml` to the `myskin` folder and edit it according to Step 2.1.
+Rename the `mystyle/delos.css` to `mystyle/mystyle.css` and `mystyle/delos.scss` to `mystyle/mystyle.scss` (Step 2.2).
-Take care: the main CSS-File must reflect the id in its name (see above).
+Remember: the main CSS-File must reflect the id in its name (see above).

 #### Step 3: Sass (Optional)

 Best use the stand alone skin [delos](https://github.com/ILIAS-eLearning/delos) git repo, which is always an up-to-date copy of the delos skin from the main repo.
-Clone it into your `Customizing/global/skin` folder, make your changes and keep it always up-to-date for fixes from the main repo.
+Clone it into your `Customizing/global/skin/myskin/mystyle` folder.
+Move `template.xml` to the `myskin` folder and edit it according to Step 2.1.
+Rename the `mystyle/delos.css` to `mystyle/mystyle.css` and `mystyle/delos.scss` to `mystyle/mystyle.scss` (Step 2.2).
+Remember: the main CSS-File must reflect the id in its name (see above).
+This way you can always keep the delos files up-to-date and merge them with your changes.

 Do not froget to re-compile the scss-file after each change: